Masses and widths of scalar-isoscalar multi-channel resonances from data analysis: Conclusions

 Before discussing the results of performed analysis, let us note that for calculating the wide resonance parameters (masses, total widths and coupling constants with channels) it is vital to use the poles on those sheets on which the poles are not shifted due to a coupling of channels because these poles respect positions of zeros on the physical sheet.
 These appropriate sheets are numerated by $2^i$ ($i=1,\cdots,N$ is the number of channel), i.e. II, IV, VIII,$\cdots$.
+This conclusion is model-independent.
 In this work we demonstrated this principle on the basis of analytic continuations of the $S$-matrix elements to unphysical sheets in the two-channel case.
-The general case of N channels can be found in other papers~\cite{SBL-arXiv11,KMS96}.
+The general case of N channels can be found in other our papers~\cite{SBL-arXiv11,KMS96}.

 It appears that neglecting the above-indicated principle can cause misunderstandings.
 This concerns especially the analyses which do not consider the structure of the Riemann surface of the $S$-matrix.
 For example, in literature there is a common opinion (delusion) that the resonance parameters should be calculated using resonance poles nearest to the physical region.
 This is right only in the one-channel case.
 In the multi-channel case this is not correct.
-It is obvious that, e.g., the resonance pole on sheet~III, which is situated above the second threshold, is nearer to the physical region than the pole on sheet~II from the pole cluster of the same resonance since above the $K\overline{K}$ threshold the physical region (an upper edge of the right-hand cut) is joined directly with sheet~III.
-Therefore, the pole on sheet~III influences most strongly on the energy behaviour of the amplitude and this pole will be found in the analyses, not taking into account the structure of the Riemann surface and the representation of resonances by the pole clusters.
+It is obvious that, e.g., the resonance pole on sheet~III, which is situated above the second threshold, is nearer to the physical region than the pole on sheet~II from the pole cluster of the same resonance because above the second ($K\overline{K}$) threshold the physical region (an upper edge of the right-hand cut) is joined directly with sheet~III.
+Therefore, the pole on sheet~III influences most strongly on the energy behavior of the amplitude and this pole will be found in the analyses, not taking into account the structure of the Riemann surface and the representation of resonances by the pole clusters.

-In our model-independent approach using the uniformizing variable, we analyzed data on isoscalar S-wave processes $\pi\pi\to\pi\pi,K\overline{K}$ including the very precise NA48/2-Collaboration $\pi\pi$-data in a threshold region.
-Moreover, for the $\pi\pi$ scattering the alternative data were taken: these are the data by B.~Hyams et al.(1973) (set~I) and by R.~Kami\'nski et al.(2002) (set~II) which are considerably different in the 0.76-GeV region and above 1.45~GeV.
+In our model-independent approach using the uniformizing variable, we analyzed data on isoscalar S-wave processes $\pi\pi\to\pi\pi,K\overline{K}$ including the very precise NA48/2-Collaboration $\pi\pi$-data in the threshold region.
+Moreover, for the $\pi\pi$ scattering the alternative data were taken: these are the data by B.~Hyams et al.(1973) (set~I) and by R.~Kami\'nski et al.(2002) (set~II) which are considerably different in energy regions 1.55-1.85 and 1.25-1.55~GeV.